Emergency Vet in Matthews

 Knowing what to expect at our emergency veterinary clinic in Matthews will make the process easier for both you and your pet.

-In an emergency, we know you may not be able to contact us in advance, but if you can it’s always best.
+In an emergency, contact us in advance to let us know you are on the way.
 If you have time, you can also complete our New Patient Form.

 You will be shown to an exam room and asked to complete our New Patient Form if you have not already done so.
 A veterinary technician will triage your pet, and then a veterinarian will complete a full exam of your pet.